nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "We've been doing this for hundreds of thousands of years already.
 We simply act according to the laws of Anke Ra."

-As far as Sirone knew, civilization in the original world had emerged at most 10,000 years ago.
+As far as Shirone knew, civilization in the original world had emerged at most 10,000 years ago.
 If heaven had existed for hundreds of thousands of years, population saturation should have been normal, social problems aside.

-When Sirone voiced such thoughts, Kanya tilted her head in puzzlement.
+When Shirone voiced such thoughts, Kanya tilted her head in puzzlement.

 "Having such doubts is impious.
 Anke Ra governs the world.
 The population of Shamain has never once decreased or increased.
 The population count is always the same."